OpenDSA/OpenDSA/RST/en/Sorting/RadixSort.rst

 .. avembed:: AV/Sorting/radixLinkAV.html ss
    :long_name: Radix Sort Linked Visualization
-   :keyword: Non-comparison Sort, Integer Sorting, Stable Sorting, Digit by Digit Sort
+   :keyword: Sorting; Radix Sort; Non-comparison Sort

 In this example, we have :math:`r=10` bins and key values in the range 0 to :math:`r^2-1`.